 Outro

-I realized how much of the Cascades I have yet to explore as I looked around.
-So I’ve since added more places to my list.
+I only realized how much of the Cascades I had yet to explore as I looked around.
+I’ve since added more places to my bottomless bucket list.
 Winchester Mountain, Mount Larrabee, and American Border Peak were among the many.

-It was pure slush by the time we went back to Bagley Lakes Basin.
-Along the way were more ski and snowshoe tracks added since this morning.
+It was pure slush when we returned to Bagley Lakes Basin.
+Since we left this morning, we have seen more ski and snowshoe tracks in the snow.
 So it looked like lots of people had been out enjoying the day!

 See more trip photos here.